lakinsm/slss-asffast/README.md

 ## Description:

-Takes as input single-end FASTQ or FASTA data and performs nucleotide BLAST against a database of choice.
+Takes as input the root data directory for an ONT run and performs alignment of reads against a database of choice.
 Options are available for Oxford Nanopore platforms to produce time-series coverage information, regarding the rate of coverage gain as sequencing is performed.
 Reports are generated for overall coverage data in PDF and CSV format.
+A consensus sequence is produced using available data when the sequencing run is terminated or when the user specifies.

 ## Installation and Requirements